Hendrix-CS/csci320/projects/swim.md

 ## Level 3: File Editor

+* When `F5` is selected, the user can enter a filename of up to 10 characters in the top window.
+  * When the user types the backspace (Unicode ``\u{8}``), it erases the previous character.
+  * When the user types the Enter key:
+    * An empty file with the given name is opened, created, and closed on the disk
+    * The filename is cleared from the top window
+    * The file listings in the four quadrant windows are updated to include the new file
 * If you type the `e` key, the highlighted file should be loaded into the editor.
 At this point, we switch from file navigation to editing.
   * The selected filename appears as part of the window header, after the function